ENDORSEMENTS

 Nao’s book urges readers to understand seeing as a cultural construct rife with imbalances of power, agency, and visibility. […] By rendering language and its implicit hierarchies suddenly strange, Nao forces readers to look more closely.
 Through its innovative style and aggressive attention to detail, the project succeeds in unearthing extraordinary possibilities, resulting in a work that exists as an ‘important acuity’ in the face of ‘today’s technological age.’

-—Publishers Weekly [Starred Review]
+—PUBLISHERS WEEKLY [Starred Review]

 Vi Khi Nao's fictional language is full of magical slippages ... an esoteric sadness